Substitute Avocado Oil for Vegetable Oil: Why and How

 To some, this may be a con, however the fats that avocado oil has are generally linked to better health.
 Saturated fats are regularly connected to an increase in LDL cholesterol: to date, avocado oil has not related to cholesterol issues.

 A major difference between the unsaturated fats in avocado oil versus other unsaturated fats is how many bonds the unsaturated fats have.
 Avocado oil is mainly composed of monounsaturated fats!
-Monosaturated fats are connected to better health and they are also a liquid at room temperature which gives avocado oil its decadent creaminess.
+Monounsaturated fats are connected to better health and they are also a liquid at room temperature which gives avocado oil its decadent creaminess.

 Monounsaturated fats have been connected to decreasing bad cholesterol, reduced risk of heart complications, improved insulin sensitivity, and it even aids in weight loss.